dekoza/mtgpl/docs/_sources/ISD.rst.txt

 :mtgtip:`Caravan Vigil<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/a/9a8dfb98-a975-41bf-8aac-c0001c9ddaa7.jpg?1562834425|https://scryfall.com/card/isd/173/caravan-vigil?utm_source=api>`
-   Search your library for a basic land card, reveal it, put it into your hand, then shuffle your library.
+   Search your library for a basic land card, reveal it, put it into your hand, then shuffle.

    Morbid — You may put that card onto the battlefield instead of putting it into your hand if a creature died this turn.